-Kyani sells nutritional supplements containing superfoods.
-Primarily based around the health benefits of Wild Alaskan Blueberries and Wild Alaskan Sockeye Salmon, the company promotes health at the cellular level with its products.
+Kyani is a health MLM that sells nutritional supplements containing superfoods, primarily based around the health benefits of Wild Alaskan Blueberries and Wild Alaskan Sockeye Salmon.

 This video explains: